ustaxcourt/ef-cms/temp_delete_me.md

 - Cognito srp auth flow.
 Research.
 - userId, sub, email, username cognito . idk you figure it out.
 - Ensure incorrect login message appears on hosted env, didn't see this on our last test.
-- Add progress spinner after you hit 'Login'

 ::: SOLO TO DO:::

 ::: QUESTIONS :::
 - How are going to make sure our auth is secure?
 Run scanners or pen testing?
-- What happens if someone creates an account, we deploy 10007, and THEN they try to verify it?
+- What happens if someone creates an account, we deploy 10007, and THEN they try to verify it???

 ::: CONVERSATIONS TO HAVE :::
+- Do we need to handle temporary password changes on login screen(when an admissions clerk creates account for practitioner.
+Granting e-access to a petitioner)?
+This happens when cognito forces a password update.
 - When the user hits refresh, we cannot easily revoke old ID tokens when issuing a new ID token.
 The threat vector is limited to 1 hour though.
   - This is not a problem when the user requests a new ID token because the old one has expired after an hour.
   - Implementing a system around this is possible, it would require more refactoring to NOT break multi-tab workflows on DAWSON.